udacity/FSND/projects/02_trivia_api/starter/backend/README.md

  - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ### Database Setup
+You have two options :
-With Postgres running, restore a database using the trivia.psql file provided.
+First, With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run:
 ```bash
 psql trivia < trivia.psql
 ```

+Second, You can install `Flask_Migrate` using pip `pip3 install flask_migrate` and then create the migrations using the following commands :
+`flask db init`
+`flask db migrate`
+`flask db upgrade`

+then you can run the `seeder.py` file provided to populate the data in the database:
+`python3 seeder.py`

 ### Running the server